Here it is…this is the detailed process I use to determine my Amazon KDP keywords.

 DS Amazon Quick View is a free Chrome extension that shows your product details (including books) on Amazon inside the search results.

-3. Enable DS Amazon Quick View for Incognito Mode.
+Next you need to enable DS Amazon Quick View for Incognito Mode.

 In Google Chrome, click the ellipsis menu (three dots) and click Settings.